cubefs/cubefs/docs/source/design/objectnode.md

 CubeFS uses the **Owner** field of a volume as the user ID.
 There are two ways to create a user:

 1. When creating a volume through the Resource Manager API, if there is no user with the same name as the Owner in the cluster, a user with the ID of Owner will be automatically created.
 2. Call the user management API of the Resource Manager to create a user.
-[For details, please refer to](../dev-guide/admin-api/master/user.md)
+For details, please refer to [Get User Information](../dev-guide/admin-api/master/user.md)

 ## Authorization and Authentication